 New third-party relationships are subject to specific questioning regarding compliance with the Modern Slavery Act 2015 and the Code; and we have modified our procurement procedures to address the risk of slavery and trafficking.

-All staff are required to complete mandatory online training to ensure they are aware of modern slavery and know the signs to look out for in identifying it.
+All Evri employees are required to complete mandatory online training to ensure they are aware of modern slavery and know the signs to look out for in identifying it.

-On top of the mandatory online testing for all employees, we have worked with the Slave Free Alliance to develop more detailed and specific training for those employees within our operation who are engaging with self-employed Service Providers daily.
+As well as the mandatory online training for all employees, we have worked with the Slave Free Alliance to develop more detailed and specific training for those employees within our operation who are engaging with self-employed Service Providers daily.

-This Slavery and Human Trafficking Statement is hereby approved by the Executive Committee of Hermes Parcelnet Limited.
+This annual Modern Slavery Statement is hereby approved by the Executive Committee of Evri Limited.

 Carl Lyon